 Stairs going up (or down) into the canyon.
 People walking on them, Paul and Yuri among them.
 Surrounded by green bushes.
 Gorges du Verdon with kids.

-These caves were good to escape the heat.
-The caves aren’t spectacular, but they are fun and nice to visit in an hour.
-The usual things to see, like bacon and eggs shapes, are there.
-Next to that there’s a small, nice waterfall inside the caves and two green lakes (small ones).
-The path through the caves was fun, easily doable with a child, in some places narrow and slippery since it was wet.
+These caves were good for escaping the heat.
+The caves aren’t spectacular, but they are fun and nice to visit in about an hour.
+There are the usual things to see in the caves, such as bacon and eggs shapes.
+Other than that there’s also a small, nice waterfall inside the caves and two small, green lakes.
+The path through the caves was fun, easily doable with a child, however in some places narrow and slippery since it was wet.

 The small road leading to the caves, to show how small it is.
 A road surrounded by trees.
 A sign saying you're not allowed to take over other cars.
 Gorges du Verdon with kids.